rkillickdev/plan-it-go/README.md

 ![PlanIt-Go user review form](docs/features/pp4-features-user-review-none-existing.png)

 Users can also view, edit or delete any other reviews they have already left.
 A confirmation modal is used to check the user really wants to delete a review before removing from the database.
-Once a review has been submitted, this is immediately visible to the logged in user and they still have the ability to edit/ delete, but the review is not accessible to other site users until the content has been approved by a site administrator.
+Once a review has been submitted, this is immediately visible to the logged in user and they still have the ability to edit/ delete, but the review is not accessible to other site users until the content has been approved by a site moderator.

 ![PlanIt-Go existing user reviews](docs/features/pp4-features-existing-user-reviews.png)